odoo/documentation/content/applications/hr/attendances.rst

 .. _attendances/filters-groups:

-Filters and Groups
+Filters and groups
 ------------------

-To filter the results in the dashboard or to present different groups of information, click the drop-down button in the :guilabel:`Search` bar above the dashboard, then select one of the available :guilabel:`Filters` or :guilabel:`Group By` options.
+To filter the results in the overview dashboard, or to present different groups of information, click the :guilabel:`🔻 (triangle drop down)` button in the right side of the :guilabel:`Search` bar above the dashboard, and select one of the available :guilabel:`Filters` or :guilabel:`Group By` options.
 There are several pre-configured filters and groups to choose from, as well as an option to create custom ones.

 Filters
 ~~~~~~~